-At Jigsaw Homes Group* we are committed to providing an excellent service to our customers.
+At Jigsaw Homes Group we are committed to providing an excellent service to our customers.
 However, we realise that things can occasionally go wrong.
-If this happens to you or if you feel our service doesn’t meet your expectations, then we want you to let us know and we will always try to resolve your problem as quickly as possible.
+If this happens to you and you are unhappy about our service delivery, then we want you to let us know and we will always try to resolve your problem as quickly as possible.

-Complaints are different to everyday enquiries such as reporting repairs, rent enquiries or reporting anti-social behaviour issues.
-Everyday enquiries are not covered by this policy.
+Complaints are different to everyday enquiries and requests for service such as reporting repairs, rent enquiries or reporting anti‐social behaviour issues.
+Everyday enquiries are not covered by this policy, but are covered by individual service areas’ policies and procedures.

 We would define a complaint under our policies as: